How you had YourSay:

-We want to hear your ideas on the development of a dual-occupancy development on a vacant site at 230 Southern Cross Drive, Latham (see the Location tab).
+We asked to hear your ideas on the development of a dual-occupancy development on a vacant site at 230 Southern Cross Drive, Latham (see the Location tab).

 The proposed development is in close proximity to local schools, shops and public transport and will provide modern, energy efficient housing.
 The two 2-bedroom Class C Adaptable properties will ensure people of all ages and abilities can live within the home and can easily be adapted to meet changing household needs.